Pía León (left) and Virgilio Martinez (right)

 Who’s behind it?
 Mil comes from the people behind Central, which was crowned No.1 at The World’s 50 Best Restaurants 2023.
 Virgilio Martínez and Pía León oversee the concept, while chef Luis Valderrama leads the kitchen and Martínez’s sister Malena heads up the Mater Iniciativa research project, which sources ingredients for Mil, Central and Kjolle.

-A meal at Mil consists of eight courses that explore local ingredients from ecosystems at different altitudes.
-From the central Andes, there are potatoes, stems, chaco clay and wild chincho; from the Andean forest there is pork belly, avocado and lupinus legume; and from extreme altitude there is alpaca, black quinoa and tree tomato.
-The menu is dominated by grains, with protein represented in lamb, llama and alpaca.
+On the menu: A meal at Mil consists of eight courses that explore local ingredients from ecosystems at different altitudes.
+From the central Andes, there are potatoes, stems, chaco clay and wild chincho (an aromatic herb); from the Andean forest, there is pork belly, avocado and lupinus legume; and from the extreme altitude there is alpaca, black quinoa and tree tomato.
+The menu is dominated by grains, with protein represented in lamb and llama.
 This is the epitome of destination dining.

 A journey through the extremes: Those making the trip to Mil can book the ‘Immersion’ package, which includes a visit to the fields to experience local life as well as a tour of Mil and Mater, including the cacao and distillation labs.